dwjohnston/react-layout-approaches/README.md

 ```

-In this solution, I'm using the same CSS technique to arrange the content.
+In this solution, I'm using the same CSS technique to arrange the content as approach 1.

-This has the debatable advantage of not having to put the same boiler plate at the top of each page.
+Appraoch 2 has the debatable advantage of not having to put the same boiler plate at the top of each page.

+But importantly, it has the advantage of being able to have multiple items put content into the your SubNav/SideSav containers.
+In the example I've created `SomeSubComponent` also puts something inside of the subnav.
+This would be a lot trickier/messier with Approach 1.